 Orion is being built by Kagi.

-Kagi's founder is Vladimir Prelovac, a
+Kagi's founder is Vladimir Prelovac,

 was founded in 2019 with $4M in seed funding.

-Kagi is also building an ad-free search
+Kagi is also building a privacy-respecting web search

 engine, currently in private beta.